Cartoonist, illustrator, and children’s writer, Sir Quentin Blake, may be best known for illustrating books by Roald Dahl.

 In 2002 he won the international Hans Christian Andersen Award for his contribution as a children’s illustrator.

-Whether it's spoken word, dance, puppetry, carnival, theatre, conversation or digital media, we programme diverse artists to appear in exciting and accessible venues.
+Spoken word, dance, puppetry, carnival, theatre, conversation or digital media: diverse artists in exciting and accessible venues.

 Hastings Storytelling Festival started in 2011 and is now a charity.

 In 2022, three new Patrons pledged their support for Hastings Storytelling Festival

 Poet, playwright, performer and graphic artist Inua Ellams was born in Nigeria and lives in London.
 Inua’s

 work is now included in the secondary curriculum.

 Lauren Child’s books have sold